arthabus/vue3-modal-dialogs/README.md

 # Integrate with TypeScript

-vue-modal-dialogs have *partial* support for TypeScript.
+vue3-modal-dialogs have *partial* support for TypeScript.
-Vue.js 2.5 or above is *required* if you are using TypeScript.
+Vue.js 3.0 or above is *required* if you are using TypeScript.

 ## ModalDialogs.create